midknighterino/Old-Sif/README.md

 - Novel commands that improve moderation of medium to large sized servers, like a command to mute an entire voice channel

 **Novel features:**
-- +mutevc - mutes all non-mod users in a VC, useful for moderation, events and debating
+- VC Mute
+- VC Roles
+- Auto Slowmode

 **Project staff:**
 - Midknight - I'm more an advisor, suggesting ideas for new functions and doing some editing of the text and visuals